 Here at Anything Technical we stock a wide range of equipment suitable for Backcountry Skiing, including bindings, skis, ski boots, skins and accessories.
 Click Here » The choice is wide and varied and we use all our combined knowledge and experience to guide customers into making the right choices.

 Touring bindings differ greatly from standard Alpine bindings in that the heel can be either free for climbing, with the binding pivoting at the toe to allow the skier to walk uphill using a climbing skin or crampon, or locked down for downhill skiing.
 There is a wide variation in the type of binding available, ranging from Dynafit for lighter, longer tours to Marker Freeride bindings for the occasional foray off-piste.
 As importers of Fritschi we offer the Diamir range of touring and freeride bindings which provide options for all types of backcountry skiing.

 The Fritschi EVO is also Brand new for 2017 and now has the Safety Tech Ski Touring Binding down to a fine art.
 With a much improved toe assembly which is much easier to engage and a more effective frontal release coupled with an emergency climbing release.
 It is unique in that it is the first ever Tech Norm Touring Binding System to offer a fully calibrated toe release of up to DIN 12 which conforms to ISO standards.
 This gives the binding a massive advantage compared to conventional pin systems which have a non-adjustable release.
-The Vipec also features a calibrated frontal heel release, a brake which locks in the up position when walking, and extremely easy to use 3 step walk level adjustment.
-Switching from ski to walk and vise versa is a simple operation and doesn't neccessitate removing the boot from the binding.
+The EVO also features a brake which locks in the up position when walking, and an extremely easy to use 3 step walk level adjustment.
+Switching from ski to walk and vise versa is a simple operation and doesn’t neccessitate removing the boot from the binding.